Svinokur/selenium_driver_updater/README.md

 ```

 ## Usage
-This code simply installs chromedriver to main directory
+This example shows how you can use this library to download chromedriver binary.
 ```python
 from selenium_driver_updater import DriverUpdater as DU import os